 Honest answer: How often have you had to tear up a check or cancel a transaction on your mobile banking app because you misspelled the payee, botched the amount due or got the date wrong?
 If you’re the average human, chances are the answer is plenty of times.
+Now multiple this amount by dozens, hundreds, or even thousands.

 Automated invoice processing ensures that every incoming new invoice is captured and validated properly and quickly, tying up as little human labor as possible and not holding up any processes.
-By removing most (if not all) the manual steps, the entire process is faster than ever and still lets you catch almost all mistakes and fraud attempts.
+By removing most (if not all) the manual steps, the entire accounting process is faster than ever and still lets you catch almost all mistakes and fraud attempts.

-Futureproof Your Business for 2022 with Invoice Validation
+Futureproof your business for 2022 with invoice validation

 This capture requires only seconds thanks to machine-learning algorithms that get smarter with each invoice they read.
-In fact, our powerful invoice and payment process automation platform has processed more than 100 million invoices from more than a million vendors so far, so there are few formats that can stump the system.
+In fact, the powerful Yooz invoice and payment process automation platform has processed more than 100 million invoices from more than a million vendors so far, so there are few formats that can stump the system.

 Once captured, the next step is matching.
 The platform automatically performs multiple checks across various documents to make sure the invoice is neither incorrect nor fraudulent.
 This process is called three-way matching because the system compares information from three sources: the actual vendor invoice, the corresponding purchase order, and the receiving report.
 The software ensures that all is in order by looking at details in the invoice and in the additional documents such as quantities, price per unit, terms, and pertinent financial information.